-GB's Muir reclaims European 1500m title in style
+GB's Muir retains European 1500m title in style

-Great Britain's Laura Muir reclaims European 1500m title in style
+Great Britain's Laura Muir retains European 1500m title in style

 Last updated on .From the section Athletics